-A few weeks ago, my mother suffered at fall at the lifelong learning class she and my father attend throughout the winter at a local university.
+A few weeks ago, my mother suffered a fall at the lifelong learning class she and my father attend throughout the winter at a local university.
 It was her day to thank the speaker, one of a series of weekly lecturers in various fields, and so she did, after attending the session all morning with a broken hip.
-At its conclusion, she was taken to a nearby hospital and underwent a successful surgery.
+At its conclusion, she was taken to a nearby hospital and underwent successful surgery.
 Since then, my siblings have rotated shifts at her bedside.

-- This is the first time I’ve slept with another man in my room, Mom announces to the nurse who is attending to her, and two other patients, both male, in their shared room.
-The nurse laughs, as I do, because she’s not kidding.
+This is the first time I’ve slept with another man in my room, Mom announces to the nurse who is attending to her, and two other patients, both male, in their shared room.
+The nurse laughs, as I do because she’s not kidding.

-- Wow, Mom, you have great colour today?
+Wow, Mom, you have great colour today?
 Did you sleep well?

-It’s my lipstick, she tells me.
-Best makeup for shipwrecks and post-surgery pick-me-ups.

-- Large colour prints of familiar faces, photocopied and taped up by my sister Mary on the wall across from Mom’s bed, are the first thing my mother sees when opening her eyes, and the best way to signal staff that here is a cherished woman, an only child with five children and eleven grandchildren, some of whom remind her of relatives they’ve never met.
-Good luck to the staff.
-You’ll need to learn everyone’s names.
-Have fun with that.
+It’s my lipstick, she tells me, best makeup for shipwrecks and post-surgery pick-me-ups.
+Large colour prints of familiar faces, photocopied and taped up by Mary on the wall across from Mom’s bed, are the first thing my mother sees when opening her eyes, and the best way to signal staff that there will be visitors.
+No point in learning names.
+Mom was an only child with five children and eleven grandchildren, some of whom remind her of relatives they’ve never met.
+Did any of them have her skin, still soft under my washcloth as I wash her face?

 Give her one of the stems.
 Mom eyes the bouquet I bring to her new room and directs me to the woman in the next bed.
 Carol is Mom’s new roommate.
 She’s a big reader, whispers Mom, who runs a decades-old book club on the street where I grew up.
 A card sits on her hospital tray with healing wishes from all the book club members.

-- Hand me that scarf and I’ll show what I do to drown out the noise of the clock at night time.
-My sister Sarah has brought a wool shawl the colour of Mom’s eyes.
-Mom wraps it around her head nightly; a teenage concert pianist now a senior with razor-sharp hearing, and hands that still find the right notes on the piano.
+Hand me that scarf and I’ll show what I do to drown out the noise of the clock at night time.
+Sarah has brought a wool shawl the colour of Mom’s eyes.
+Mom wraps it around her head nightly.
+Nights are hard here.
+She misses Dad.
+To Mom’s great chagrin, Dad’s tall frame is too big for naps in a hospital bed.
+Her smile greeting his visits is radiant.

-- I can do it myself is not just for toddlers and teenagers.
-Within days, Mom is up.
-Then again, down is not in her dictionary, unless a staircase is involved.
-My sister Jane brought Mom home today to a house with three sets of stairs, one of which leads to a bedroom we once shared at the top of the house.
-John, my only brother, had the room across the hall.
-How many times did my mother climb those stairs and then descend again to do a load of laundry two flights down?
+Jane gets Mom home, home to three sets of stairs, one of which leads to a bedroom Jane and I once shared at the top of the house, across the hall from John.
+How many times did Mom climb those stairs and then descend again to do a load of laundry two flights down?

-The march of a general.
+Up and down, the march of a general.